jmz-b/terraform-lpgi/README.md

 ## handlers

-the default handler can be replaced by building a new handler distibution, uploading it to s3 and updating the handler lambda function
+the default handler can be replaced by building a new handler distribution, uploading it to s3 and updating the handler lambda function

 ### handler distibution format